YaAvi/color-detective-angular/README.md

 view history using the top left button.

-hex value in history touch it to see rgb value.
+rgb value in history.

-You can donate using the top right button. ^_^
+You can browse images using the top right buttons.
+Donate using the $ button. ^_^